Angeline Malik

-Angeline Malik is a Pakistani director, actor, producer, model, television host, and activist.
+Angeline Malik is a Pakistani filmmaker.

-Malik won the Lux Style Awards in 2006 for best director, and a nomination for best actress.

 Early life

 Malik has one elder brother and sister, Dr. Arshad Khan Malik and Amberine Khan, residing in Islamabad with her mother, Anees Khan Malik, and a younger sister, Alvera Khan, residing in Europe.
 Her late father, Professor M. Aslam Khan Malik, was an ophthalmologist and professor known for his humanitarian and charity work.
 She resides in Karachi.

-Malik spent her initial childhood in England and then shifted to Islamabad.
-She completed her master's degree in fine arts, particularly in sculpture; for further studies she went to London, to secure her another master's degree in computer imaging and animation from London Guildhall University.